 Renews automatically until you cancel.
 You can cancel at any time.

-Or if you prefer: Sign up for Monthly Membership using Stripe
+If you prefer you can sign up for Monthly Membership using Stripe

-If you don’t want to be a member but still support us we would appreciate a donation – set your own amount, small or large
+If you don’t want to be a member but still would like to support us we would appreciate a donation – set your own amount, small or large

 “It is not an exaggeration to say that this site and the creative community it has spawned have changed my life.
 What began as a simple inquiry about how cyanotypes are done has grown into years of experimentation and rewarding creative expression, and I feel that I have barely scratched the surface.
 I still hesitate to call myself a photographer, but I’m happy and proud to be an alt process guy.”